noelseo/Jobubbles/README.md

 * `JavaScript` for Framework
 * `HTML` and `CSS`
 * `Indeed API` for Data Retrieval
-* `D3.js` for data visualization
+* `D3.js` for Data Visualization

 ## Features and MVPs

-### Bubbles and Legend Generating Different Colors Based on Company Industry
+### Bubbles and Legends Generating Different Colors Based on Company Industry
-* Bubbles and Legend are created with different colors with the D3.js's scaleOrdinal method
+* Bubbles and Legends are created with different colors with the D3.js's scaleOrdinal method

 ```javascript
     let scaleColor = d3.scaleOrdinal([`#789c6e`, `#4c5f72`, `#1e3349`, `#a64960`, `#29586c`, `#1d456d`, `#85888b`, `#a9845c`, `#89c7d6`])